1999 Tour de France: Race overview

 Following the Festina Affair of the previous year the 1999 edition was billed as the "Tour of Renewal" from the very beginning.

-Stage 4 from Laval to Blois over a distance of 194.5 km was the fastest ever massed-start stage on the Tour de France, with the stage won by Mario Cipollini at an average of 50.4 km/h with the help of a tailwind.
+Stage 4 from Laval to Blois over a distance of 194.5 km set a new record for the fastest massed-start stage on the Tour de France, with the stage won by Mario Cipollini at an average of 50.4 km/h with the help of a tailwind.
+The record stood until stage 11 of the 2026 race.

 Doping

 This tour also saw the mistreatment of Christophe Bassons by his fellow riders of the peloton (notably Armstrong) for speaking out against doping.
 The 1998 tour had been marred by the Festina doping scandal.
 Bassons later told Bicycling, "The 1999 Tour was supposed to be the "Tour of Renewal", but I was certain that doping had not disappeared."
 He quit the tour without finishing after "cracking" mentally due to his treatment by the peloton, especially in stage 10.

 Subsequent to Armstrong's statement to withdraw his fight against United States Anti-Doping Agency's (USADA) charges, on 24 August 2012, the USADA said it would ban Armstrong for life and stripped him of his record seven Tour de France titles.
 Later that day it was confirmed in a USADA statement that Armstrong was banned for life and would be disqualified from any and all competitive results obtained on and subsequent to 1 August 1998, including forfeiture of any medals, titles, winnings, finishes, points and prizes.
 On 22 October 2012, the Union Cycliste Internationale endorsed the USADA sanctions, and decided not to award victories to any other rider or upgrade other placings in any of the affected events.